Östersund: Climate

 Östersund has a subarctic climate (Köppen: Dfc) and is located in the far north of the north temperate climate zone.
 The cold Arctic winds that occasionally find their way to the city are called nordvästan ('the north-westerner') or kallvästan ('the cold-westerner') locally.

-However the winter climate is much warmer than most locations at similar latitudes.
+The winter climate is much warmer than most locations at similar latitudes.
 This is due to the Gulf Stream and the many passages in the mountain range, bringing warmer Atlantic winds to the city during winters.
 This somewhat maritime character also makes the summers in the city rather cool, in comparison to other towns in inland Scandinavia, which all have a more continental climate with cold winters and warm summers.
 It contains a strong influence of the humid continental climate (Dfb) courtesy of its mild September lows extending the mild mean temperatures.

 Though Östersund is in fact affected by the Gulf Stream, it lacks the high frequency of rain or snow following the currents.
 This is due to the Scandinavian Mountain Range acting as a natural barrier, receiving most of the precipitation, giving Östersund and the surrounding area a rain deficit.
 Another issue that has to be taken into account is the higher elevation of Östersund compared to the weather stations in Ångermanland farther east.
 For example, Sollefteå at a similar latitude 130 km to the east but near sea level in an inland valley, has three degrees warmer July days.
 There is often temperature inversion between Östersund and lower areas in winter.

 Östersund has a high exposition of sunlight and was the sunniest city in Sweden in the summer of 2007 (1 July to 9 August) with 654 hours of sun.
 However, in comparison to east coast locations, sunshine is relatively low.